Phobia 2: Production

 The movie is produced by GTH GMM Thai Hub, following the successful previous film, 4bia.

 Release

-The movie premiered on 9 September 2009 in Thailand and is part of the 2010 San Diego Comic-Con International.
+The movie premiered on 9 September 2009 in Thailand and is part of the 2010 San Diego Comic-Con.

 Reception

-It was a big hit, making 15.5 Million Baht on its opening day and 64.4 Million Baht in its opening week, highest in Thailand's movie history.
+It was a big hit, making 14.9 Million Baht on its opening day and 64.4 Million Baht in its opening week, one of the highest in Thailand's movie history.